noseka1/openshift-auto-upi/README.md

 * [Web Server](roles/web_server)
 * [Load Balancer](roles/loadbalancer)

 Note that the infrastructure from the above list provisioned using *openshift-auto-upi* is NOT meant for production use.
 It is meant to be a temporary fill in for your missing production-grade infrastructure.
-It can also be used for learning purposes as it showcases a minimum working configuration.
 Using *openshift-auto-upi* to provision any of the infrastructure from the above list is optional.

 # Deployment Overview